-8.1 The Council's approach to statutory and discretionary payments on termination of employment of the Chief Executive, Deputy Chief Executive, Corporate and Service Directors, prior to reaching normal retirement age, has previously been in accordance with Regulations 5 and 6 of the Local Government (Early Termination of Employment)

-- (Discretionary Compensation) Regulations 2006 [and if adopted] Regulation 12 of the Local Government Pension Scheme (Benefits, Membership and Contribution) Regulations 2007. - 8.2 However from 4 November 2020 the Restriction of Public Sector Exit Payments Regulations 2020 brings into force the exit payment cap, set at £95k, legislated for in the Small Business, Enterprise and Employment Act 2015. - 8.3 It should be noted however that the timing of these regulations presents an issue both for councils and for employees.
-The cap came into force ahead of the Ministry of Housing, Communities and Local Government (MHCLG) changing the rules of the Local Government Pension Scheme (LGPS) and it will not be until next year (2021) that the necessary changes will be made to align the LGPS rules with the £95,000 cap.
-This means the two sets of regulations are currently in conflict and as a result creates a potential risk of legal challenge to councils, i.e. if a colleague leaves the council and the exit payments cap regulations are applied before the LGPS compensation regulations changes come into force then the council would not be complying with the exiting LGPS regulations.
-At the time of writing councils await further guidance from the MHCLG on transition arrangements until the LGPS regulation changes are made. - 8.4 Any payments outside of the exit payments cap regulation would need to be agreed through the rigorous waiver process outlined in the regulations, this includes agreement of a full council meeting. - 8.5 In accordance with corporate policy the Council will not re-employ or reengage on a contract for service chief officers that have taken an enhanced severance package for a period of three years from their date of termination. - 8.6 The Council will also have regard to the Local Government Modification Order where a severance payment has been made and the individual is re-employed.
+- 8.1 The Council's approach to statutory and discretionary payments on termination of employment of the Chief Executive, Deputy Chief Executive, Corporate and Service Directors, prior to reaching normal retirement age, has previously been in accordance with Regulations 5 and 6 of the Local Government (Early Termination of Employment) (Discretionary Compensation) Regulations 2006 [and if adopted] Regulation 12 of the Local Government Pension Scheme (Benefits, Membership and Contribution) Regulations 2007. - 8.2 However from 4 November 2020 the government introduced the Restriction of Public Sector Exit Payments Regulations 2020 to force the exit payment cap, set at £95k, legislated for in the Small Business, Enterprise and Employment Act 2015.
+The timing of these regulations presented an issue both for councils and for employees.
+The cap came into force ahead of the Ministry of Housing, Communities and Local Government (MHCLG) changing the rules of the Local Government Pension Scheme (LGPS) which meant that the two sets of regulations were in conflict.
+The government later withdrew the legislation because of 'unintended consequences' but made clear that they still intend to introduce legislation in line with the principle of restricting exit payments and it is anticipated that the replacement legislation will be introduced shortly. - 8.3 In accordance with corporate policy the Council will not re-employ or re- engage on a contract for service chief officers who have taken an enhanced severance package for a period of three years from their date of termination. - 8.4 The Council will also have regard to the Local Government Modification Order where a severance payment has been made and the individual is re-employed.

-9. Pay Multiples
+9 Pay Multiples

-- 9.1 At 1 October 2020 the median full time equivalent salary within the Council is £28,672.
-The pay multiples for the current policy are set out below, as at 1 October 2020.
-Two calculations are provided: - the ratio between the highest paid salary (£160,944.44) and the median salary of the whole of the workforce (£28,672).
-This multiple is 1:5.61, which is lower than last year's figure of 1:5.75. - the ratio between the highest paid salary (£160,944.44) and the current lowest salary (£17942).
-This multiple for 2020/21 is 1:8.97.
-This multiple is a slightly lower than the 19/20 figure of 1:9.0.
+- 9.1 At 1 October 2021 the median full time equivalent salary within the Council is £28,672.
+The pay multiples for the current policy are set out below, as at 1 October 2021.
+Two calculations are provided: - the ratio between the highest paid salary (£160,944.44) and the median salary of the whole of the workforce (£27,878).
+This multiple is 1:5.77, which is slightly higher than last year's figure of 1:5.61 - the ratio between the highest paid salary (£160,944.44) and the current lowest salary (£17842).
+This multiple for 2021/22 is 1:9.02.
+This multiple is a slightly higher than the 20/21 figure of 1:8.97.